 The same goes for the over-under on the anthem, which gets a staggering amount of action on a yearly basis with tons of research going into it by bookmakers.
 The over has cashed in recently but it’s hard to tell when the market will adjust by setting an inflated time.

 The sportsbooks are usually right on the money here, and lines have become so tight that a controversy ensued during Super Bowl 53 regarding when Gladys Knight’s anthem technically ended, leading to operators stipulating when the song is over, so that’s something to keep an eye on.

 At almost any and all times throughout the year, bettors are looking to wager on Super Bowl odds.
 Whether it’s immediately after a season ends, around the draft, right before the season or while the schedule is being played, there are always Super Bowl predictions being made.

-Looking for advice on how to make 2021 Super Bowl predictions?
-Check out our Super Bowl betting guide for all the information you need to build your bankroll on the final day of the season!
+Looking for advice on how to make 2022 Super Bowl predictions?
+Check out our Super Bowl betting promotions to build your bankroll on the final day of the season!